emberjs/rfcs/text/0626-invoke-helper.md

   object with a `positional` property that is an array and/or a `named` property that is an object.

-And it returns a reference to the helper which has a `value` property.
-This property will return the value of the helper, if it has one.
-If not, it will return `undefined`.
+And it returns a Cache instance that contains the most recent value of the helper.
+You can access the helper using `getValue()` like any other cache.
+The cache is also destroyable, and using the `destroy()` function on it will cause the helper to be torn down.

+Note that using `getValue()` on helpers that have scheduled effects will not trigger the effect early.
+Effects will continue to run at their scheduled time.

 ## Drawbacks